React Hooks Basic

 React Hooks

 When we use React in a class base component, we have access to the state and lifecycle method.
-This is not the case for functional component in react.
+This is not the case for functional component in React.
 To get the same capabilities as class base component, React introduced hooks .

 Hooks

-Here are the list of available react hooks/functions:
+Here are the list of available React hooks/functions:

-• useState, allow to use component-level state in functional component.
+• useState: Allows the use of component-level state in functional components.

-• useEffect, allow to use lifecycle methods in functional component.
+• useEffect: Allows the use of lifecycle methods in functional components.

-• useContext, allow to use context system in functional component.
+• useContext: Allows the use of the context system in functional components.

 State With Hooks